Did you know that you could be eligible for a FREE grant to replace the oil boiler in your home?

 ECO requires energy companies to improve insulation and make heating improvements to qualifying households.
 In some cases, grants are available to fit brand new oil boilers.
 ECO gives people the help they need to heat their homes in a more energy-efficient way – and that helps them reduce their energy bills.
 Having a well-heated home can also help people stay healthy through the cold winter months.

 But how do you find out if you are eligible?
-You can fill in our form now or read on for what you need to know:
+Apply here, it only takes one minute – or read on for what you need to know:

 1. Government oil boiler grants are funded by the big energy companies

 Energy companies in Great Britain have more than 250,000 domestic customers.
 The ECO scheme gives companies like British Gas, Scottish Power, EDF energy (and many others) a legal obligation to help customers on low income to save money on their heating, through better insulation and more efficient heating.